Sachin Ahir: With Trade Union

 Sachin Ahir began his work with the Rashtriya Mill Mazdoor Sangh in 1993.
 After holding the post of Secretary, he was eventually elected as the President of this union.
 He has also been at the helm of the Maharashtra Rajya Rashtriya Kamgar Sangh since 1996.
-He also led the Mazagaon Dock, Mahindra and Mahindra Union, etc. He also influenced the labour movement by carrying out agreements for increment in salaries of the workers in all these industries.
+He also led the Mazagaon Dock, Mahindra and Mahindra Union, etc. He has influenced the labour movement by carrying out agreements for increment in salaries of the workers in all these industries.